libreoss/liberator-web-frontend/CONTRIBUTING.md

 **Branch naming**

-- TBD
+- Prefix your branches with type of update - feature|fix

 **Commit messages**

 Try to be as concise as possible while beeing informative.
-Describe 'what' instead of 'how'.
+Describe 'why' instead of 'how'.
 See links above for detailed info, but the rule of thumb is:

 - Keep commits atomic
 - Keep first line of commit messages below 65 characters.
 If you have more to say, insert blank line and write your novel.

 **Useful links:**